In this section you will find out what these groups do, and be pointed to more detailed information.

 There are six IT Boards:

-Those wanting further information about the Boards should contact the relevant Board Secretary.
+Those wanting further information about the Boards in general should contact Abigail Cooke.
+Enquiries regarding the work of a specific Board should be directed to the relevant Board Secretary.

 ITAG advises ITC on